CFP® Certification Renewal Policies

 These three renewal requirements are completed in the following order:

-The CE requirement is effective immediately upon certification and involves completing 30 hours of continuing education (CE), including completion of a 2-hour, CFP Board-approved ethics CE course.
-Use "Find a CE Program" to identify CFP Board-approved CE and ethics courses.
+The CE requirement is effective immediately upon certification and involves completing 30 hours of continuing education (CE), including completion of a 2-hour, pre-approved CFP Board ethics CE course.
+Use "Find a CE Program" to identify pre-approved CE and CFP Board ethics courses.

 CE hours for new CFP® professionals are prorated into the two-year cycle based on your renewal month.
 To view your CE requirement and to manually report completed CE hours, log in to your CFP Board account.